-Office for Cooperation with Civil Society Organizations
+Office for Cooperation with Civil Society Organisations and Partnerships

 Every private and governmental actor acknowledges today the importance of "making as much, if not more, with less".
 French and American International Solidarity Organizations (ISOs: NGOs with a focus on humanitarian action and development) face the same challenge of finding new sources of funding.